 How much work should be done on each activity?

-When one activity is over-emphasized and another one is shorted, problems occur.
-The activities left undone soon cause problems.
+When one activity is over-emphasized and another one is shorted, problems occur, the activities left undone soon cause problems.
 You can use your maintenance management system to maintain a balanced workload.

-When the work should be done?
+When should the work be done?

 Weather conditions, employee availability, equipment availability, materials availability, and even political timing affect your work.
 A good maintenance management system is a scheduling tool for operations managers.
 It helps you schedule work for maximum efficiency.
 It simplifies adjusting the schedule when necessary.

-Where the work should be done?
+Where should the work be done?

 A good maintenance management system will help you do the right work on the right road.
 It pays dividends by using scarce resources better.
 It also pays dividends by enhancing your credibility with the political body and the taxpayers.